HorusSoftwareUY/Maui.MaterialDesignControls/docs/horusstudio.maui.materialdesigncontrols.materialiconbutton.md

 Property type: [Double](https://docs.microsoft.com/en-us/dotnet/api/system.double)<br>

+Default value: -1

 Remarks: Which means the value is unset; the effective minimum width will be zero.

-[MaterialIconButton.WidthRequest](./horusstudio.maui.materialdesigncontrols.materialiconbutton.md#widthrequest) does not immediately change the Bounds of an element; setting the [MaterialIconButton.HeightRequest](./horusstudio.maui.materialdesigncontrols.materialiconbutton.md#heightrequest) will change the resulting width of the element during the next layout pass.
+MaterialIconButton.WidthRequest does not immediately change the Bounds of an element; setting the MaterialIconButton.HeightRequest will change the resulting width of the element during the next layout pass.

-Default value: -1

 ## Events